 Take your child to a shooting range, even if you are not going to actually shoot!

-IF, and that’s a very big IF!, your kids ever hear gunfire, they will be able to identify it quickly and take action, whether it’s running away, calling for help, or taking cover.
+Once your kids have been educated about the sound of gunfire, they will be able to identify it quickly and take action, whether it’s running away, calling for help, or taking cover.
 Considering that a bullet can travel thousands of feet per second, every second counts when it comes to staying safe.
 Compare that with the length of time required to find a phone, dial 911, give a coherent explanation of a live gunfire event to the operator, and the arrival of police… just sayin.

 Concealment vs. Taking cover